olizzh0105/review-data-source-analysis/README.md

 Potential next steps include:

-1. Consolidate the strongest app-level and category-level findings into a final analytical summary.
+1. Create publication-ready figures for the strongest Phase II findings.
-2. Create publication-ready figures for the most important cross-platform comparisons.
+2. Investigate review content more deeply using text-based methods such as sentiment, topic, or issue analysis.
-3. Investigate review content more deeply using text-based methods such as sentiment, topic, or issue analysis.
+3. Examine whether major rating or sentiment changes align with application-version changes where metadata is available.
-4. Examine whether major rating or sentiment changes align with application-version changes where metadata is available.
+4. Develop platform-specific preprocessing rules for short, repetitive, or low-information reviews.
-5. Develop platform-specific preprocessing rules for short, repetitive, or low-information reviews.
+5. Evaluate whether timestamp-aligned sampling improves cross-platform comparability.
-6. Evaluate whether timestamp-aligned sampling improves cross-platform comparability.
+6. Compare issue patterns for selected high-value applications across Google Play Store and Apple App Store.
-7. Identify which review source or combination of sources is most appropriate for different downstream product-analysis objectives.
+7. Build product-focused reporting outputs from the strongest analytical findings.

 A potential future workflow is: